Nakshatra-Roy/CodeSmash---Competitive-Programming-Platform/README.md

 ❓ FAQ
 Q: Does the custom text area autosave my code?
 A: Yes!
-The editor is auto saving, and always returnable.
+The editor is auto-saving, and always returnable.

 Q: Are contests live and timed?
 A: Not yet — but the system supports problem grouping by contest, and the timer UI is in progress.